Manchester Pedestrian Club

-Whis is proposed for the time being is that the Day Leaders designated in the 2001 Walks Programme should consider if it is possible to devise an alternative walk to comply with the guidance that we are being given by the local National Part, National Trust, Local Authority Rangers and British Waterways.
+What is proposed for the time being is that the Day Leaders designated in the 2001 Walks Programme should consider if it is possible to devise an alternative walk to comply with the guidance that we are being given by the local National Park, National Trust, Local Authority Rangers and British Waterways.

 At the date of writing, this seems to be as follows: